-- Avian influenza, also known as bird flu, is a virus that causes disease in birds, including poultry and wild birds.
+- Avian influenza, also known as bird flu, is a virus that causes disease in poultry and wild birds.
 It originated in poultry and spread to wild birds causing devastating losses.
-It can cause disease in other animals such as seals and dolphins, other scavenging mammals and pet animals.
-It can also affect humans. - The current worldwide outbreak is caused by a highly pathogenic strain called H5N1.
-Highly pathogenic means it causes serious disease. - Outbreaks of avian influenza have resulted in deaths of hundreds of thousands of seabirds and wildfowl in areas within the Northern Hemisphere, Atlantic, Pacific Ocean, Southern Africa and South America. - Poultry industries worldwide have also been severely impacted with millions of poultry slaughtered to reduce the spread of the disease and protect human health. - Avian influenza has recently been found in the Falkland Islands and may have been brought into the islands through returning migrant birds or vagrants.
-There is no control over this type of disease spread, therefore vigilance and reporting are essential. - Avian influenza may also be carried in by people arriving in the Falklands.
+It can cause disease in other animals such as seals and dolphins, other scavenging mammals, livestock and pet animals.
+It can also affect humans. - The current worldwide outbreak is caused by a highly pathogenic strain generally specified as H5N1.
+Highly pathogenic means it causes serious disease. - Outbreaks of avian influenza have resulted in deaths of hundreds of thousands of seabirds and wildfowl in areas within the Northern Hemisphere, Atlantic, Pacific Ocean, Southern Africa and South America. - Poultry industries worldwide have been severely impacted with millions of poultry slaughtered to reduce the spread of the disease and protect human health. - In 2023, avian influenza was confirmed in the Falkland Islands and South Georgia.
+It's likely route of introduction was via foraging or migrating birds or vagrant birds.
+As there is no control over this type of disease spread vigilance and reporting are essential. - Avian influenza may also be carried in by people arriving in the Falklands.
 This is why there are enhanced biosecurity requirements in place such as foot baths at international arrival points.